 Canada welcomes Americans entering Canada by boat as we always have - but there are different requirements to enter or return to the U.S.A.
 All people on board (American or Canadian) must have a valid passport or equivalent to enter the U.S.A.
 It's important for Canadians to record details of every transaction with CBP in your boat's log book - date, time, port, agent, clearance numbers, etc.

 The Small Vessel Reporting System (SVRS) program is offered to Canadians by U.S. Customs and Border Protection (CBP).
 SVRS is an online and phone reporting system created for boaters to report their intended arrivals to the U.S. They may clear your entry immediately or require a personal inspection.
 SVRS hotline: 800-432-1216.
-These programs offer boaters expedited entry into the U.S.: NEXUS, CANPASS, I-68
+These programs offer boaters expedited entry into the U.S.: NEXUS, I-68.

 You must report to CBP before you anchor or tie up in the U.S. Boaters should know that law enforcement agents are allowed to search any vessel for any reason near the border between Canada and the U.S.A.
 Carry a passport or photo ID even you don't plan to enter the U.S.